syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Popup-Events.md

 {% endhighlight %}
 {% endtabs %}

-## Closed Event
+## Closed event

-[SfPopupLayout.Closed](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~Closed_EV.html) event will be fired whenever the PopupView is dismissed from the view.
+The [SfPopupLayout.Closed](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.SfPopupLayout~Closed_EV.html) event will be fired whenever dismissing the Pop-upView from the view.

-You can write your set of codes that needs to be executed once the popup is completely closed, in its respective event handler.
+You can execute your own set of codes once the pop-up is completely closed in its respective event handler.

-Refer to the following code example for using `SfPopupLayout.Closed` event.

 {% tabs %}
 {%highlight Xaml%}